Wendyydxiao/module12challenge-employeetracker/README.md

 1. Open your terminal and navigate to the project directory.
 2. Run the command `node index.js`.
 3. Input prompt answers with the relevant information about your actions.
-4. When there are any data changes made, employee_db will update isntantly to reflect accordingly.
+4. When there are any data changes made, employee_db will update instantly to reflect accordingly.

 ## License
 This project is licensed under MIT.